ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/hpc_cluster/jobs.md

 Of course you should adjust the time argument according to your job requirements.

 ### GPU Jobs
-GPU nodes have multiple GPUs, and very in type (K80 or P100).
+GPU nodes have multiple GPUs, and vary in type (K80, P100, or A100).
 This means you need to request how many GPUs and of what type that you would like to use.

 To request a gpu of any type, only indicate how many GPUs you would like to use.